140 Strong Hall

 Future research projects will extend and expand his work on land, environments, and logistics in declining cities.
 He will investigate national antique supply chains flowing from St. Louis, MO, where a medley of interests and actors export millions of bricks per year from a city that has lost over 67% of its population since 1950.
+This research project is available here: STL Bricks Project.
 He is also developing a project in New Orleans, LA that scrutinizes and interprets the city’s lawn mowing economy and its consequences for neighborhoods and housing security in the prolonged aftermath of Hurricane Katrina.
 His research models how a strong focus on empirics can deepen planning and geography approaches to urban decline, allowing for improved practice and more dynamic theory.

-RJ grew up all over the American Midwest (moving over 13 times), but now calls St. Louis his official hometown.
+RJ grew up all over the American Midwest, but now calls St. Louis his official hometown.
 Over the last fifteen years, he has worked in St. Louis, Portland, OR, and Baltimore, MD as a planner and community development practitioner.
 He has experience working within the public, private, and philanthropic sectors, whether in public housing or housing demolition.
 He holds a strong belief that critical and radical approaches to urban planning have an important place in the stabilization and revitalization of the cities he has called home.
 Black Lives Matter.
 He currently lives in Detroit, MI.